 - A scholar who is not registered in a regular semester shall have an inactive registration status unless he/she is on a semester break.

-- A scholar who has completed registration equivalent to 30 Cr.
-Hrs. but couldn’t complete the program successfully shall have to register at least one Cr.
-Hr. to continue to maintain his/her registration status active.
+- A scholar who has completed 30 Cr.
+Hrs. registration but couldn’t complete the program shall have to register at least 01 Cr.
+Hr. in subsequent Spring/Fall Semester to continue to maintain his/her registration status active.

 - An unauthorized absence from the University for two consecutive semesters shall lead to cancellation of the admission.

-- In case of cancellation of admission under (4) above a re-admission request may be considered provided that the scholar has a chance to complete the program within maximum allowable duration as mentioned under regulation 4(2) above.
+- In case of cancellation of admission under 5(4), a re-admission request may be considered provided that the scholar has a chance to complete the program within maximum allowable duration as mentioned under regulation 4(2) above.

 - A scholar may add or drop a course within a specified period as announced by the Registration Department and a course so dropped or added shall be deemed to have been omitted or registered, as the case may be, from the start of registration.

 - A scholar may withdraw a course within the specified period as announced by the Registration Department.
-A withdrawn course shall be reported on the transcript of the scholar with a ‘W’ status.
+A withdrawn course shall be reported on the transcript of the scholar with a ‘W’ grade.

 - A withdrawn course shall not be counted towards the calculation of grade point average (GPA), but it shall be treated as a registered course for the evaluation of tuition fee.

-- An elective course passed by a Scholar may be substituted, with the approval of the concerned department, with another elective course passed by him/her with a better grade.
+- An elective course passed by a scholar may be substituted, with the approval of the concerned department, with another elective course on the request of the scholar and such substitution shall be treated as a repeat course.

 - Midterm and final term examinations shall be administered by the office of Controller of Examinations.

-- Midterm and Final term examinations of a course shall be as per the date sheet announced by the Controller of Examinations and if a scholar misses the final examination for any reason, there shall be no re-examination.
+- Midterm and final term examinations of a course shall be as per the date sheet announced by the Controller of Examinations and if a scholar misses an examination usually there shall be no re-examination.

 - A scholar not satisfied with the awarded grade may file a petition to the office of Controller of Examinations for review of the final grade within fifteen days after the declaration of the result.
 The review of the grade shall be limited to omissions and calculation errors only.

-8. Thesis Submission and Defense.— (1) A thesis submission shall be allowed only if the scholar’s registration in the program is intact.
+- A thesis shall be submitted as per the approved format and submission shall be allowed only if the scholar’s registration in the program is intact.

 - Thesis defense shall be arranged by the University within eight (08) weeks after the receipt of the thesis.